mu-semtech/mu-project/TUTORIALS.md

 ### Adding authentication to your mu-project
 ![](http://mu.semte.ch/wp-content/uploads/2017/08/customumize_for_user-1024x768.png)

 Web applications oftentimes require a user to be authenticated to access (part of) their application.
 For example a webshop may require a user to be logged in before placing an order.
 In a previous blog post we already explained [the semantic model to represent logged in users](https://mu.semte.ch/2017/08/24/representing-logged-in-users/).
 In this post we will show how to enable authentication in your app.
-We assume you already have  a [mu-project](https://github.com/mu-semtech/mu-project) running.
+We assume you already have  a [mu-project](https://github.com/mu-semtech/mu-project) running, with an ember front-end project.

 Adding authentication to your application consists of two tasks: